carboncoop/geovation/README.md

 ##Development project
 Pilot project in Greater Manchester utilising existing relationships with the 10 local authorities and the city region’s combined authority
 Assist with addressing fuel poverty targets

+##Ordnance Survey data
+The tool uses a dataset of Salford City Council.
+CarbonCoop has signed a License to use it for the pourpose of the tool but cannot disclosure the contents of the dataset.
+Therefore anybody who want to use the tool with full functionality will require get a similar License.

 ##Who are the users?